-- rst: TCP control flag (reset) - syn: TCP control flag (synchronize) - fin: TCP control flag (finish) - udp Specifies that the Switch will examine the Universal Datagram Protocol (UDP) field in each packet. - src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP source port in their header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP destination port in their header. - protocol_id <value 0-255> Specifies that the Switch will examine the protocol field in each packet and if this field contains the value entered here, apply the following rules. - user_define <hex 0x0-0xfffffff> Specifies a mask to be combined with the value found in the frame header using a logical AND operation. - packet_content_mask Specifies that the Switch will mask the packet header beginning with the offset value specified as follows: - offset_0-15 Enter a value in hex form to mask the packet from the beginning of the packet to the 15th byte. - offset_16-31 Enter a value in hex form to mask the packet from byte 16 to byte 32. - offset_32-47 Enter a value in hex form to mask the packet from byte 32 to byte 47. - offset_48-63 Enter a value in hex form to mask the packet from byte 48 to byte 63. - offset_64-79 Enter a value in hex form to mask the packet from byte 64 to byte 79.
+udp - Specifies that the Switch will examine the Universal Datagram Protocol (UDP) field in each packet.

+- src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP source port in their header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP destination port in their header.

+protocol_id <value 0-255> - Specifies that the Switch will examine the protocol field in each packet and if this field contains the value entered here, apply the following rules.

+user_define <hex 0x0-0xfffffff> - Specifies a mask to be combined with the value found in the frame header and if this field contains the value entered here, apply the following rules.

+packet_content_mask - Specifies that the Switch will mask the packet header beginning with the offset value specified as follows:

+- offset_0-15 Enter a value in hex form to mask the packet from the beginning of the packet to the 15th byte. - offset_16-31 Enter a value in hex form to mask the packet from byte 16 to byte 32. - offset_32-47 Enter a value in hex form to mask the packet from byte 32 to byte 47. - offset 48-63 Enter a value in hex form to mask the packet from byte 48 to byte 63 - offset_64-79 Enter a value in hex form to mask the packet from byte 64 to byte 79.